What IT security actions can I take myself?Share & Print

 The use of strong passwords can slow or often defeat the various attack methods of compromising a computer's security.
 Strong passwords ensure the security and confidentiality of data that is stored on your computer, tablet, smartphone, wireless network and online accounts.

 Use two-factor authentication for confidential accounts

-Two Factor Authentication, also known as 2FA or TFA (as an acronym), is an extra layer of security that is known as "multi factor authentication" that requires not only a password and username but also something that only that user has on them, such as a piece of information only they should know or have immediately to hand -like a physical token or a smartphone app with a temporary code or key.
+Two-Factor Authentication, also known as 2FA or TFA (as an acronym), is an extra layer of security that is known as "multi factor authentication" that requires not only a password and username but also something that only that user has on them, such as a piece of information only they should know or have immediately on hand - like a physical token or a smartphone app with a temporary code or key.

 Backup your data regularly